Welcome to the Kiwanis Club of Kingston, NY Website.

 Please watch our video by clicking on "It starts with ONE."

-On Jan.
-24, the popular Creative Building and Creative Machine Competitions will be hosted at St. Joseph’s School in Kingston, and, as always, students in other schools within the greater Kingston area are invited to compete.
+On March 7th, the popular Creative Building and Creative Machine Competitions was hosted at St. Joseph’s School in Kingston.

-The event will be conducted from 10 a.m.-2 p.m., and the Kiwanis Club of Kingston will be providing financial support as well as judges for the competitions.
+The event was conducted from 10 a.m.-2 p.m., and the Kiwanis Club of Kingston provided financial support as well as judges for the competitions.
 This is the seventh year for Creative Building, whose competitors are students in grades K-6, and the third Creative Machine event which is open to students in grades 5-8.

 “Discussing the children’s vision with them and observing them building their projects is so much fun for the Kiwanis volunteers,” said Gabrielle Raub, chair of the Kiwanis Youth Service committee.